 This unique terracotta terrain offers an array of opportunities for fun, adventure and cultural discovery.

 Those seeking to experience what it would be like to live in the desert can take a camel ride to visit a traditional Bedouin Oasis.
-Here they can enjoy an evening under the stairs and sample authentic Arabic cuisine and culture.
+Here they can enjoy an evening under the stars. and sample authentic Arabic cuisine and culture.

 Thrillseekers are also catered for in the desert, with activities such as sandboarding or quad biking on offer, while a four-wheel drive safari is a sublime way to explore the sandy landscape.